hsldymq/generator-go/README.md

 goiter provides some iterator generation functions for some common scenarios under this feature.

-To use this package, you shoud enable rangefunc experiment feature.
+To use this package, you should enable rangefunc experiment feature.

 # Requirements
 * golang version >= 1.22.0